Event Scheduling and wp-cron

 define( 'DISABLE_WP_CRON', true );

-The WP Engine Alternate Cron does not work for sites that are utilizing Password Protection.
+WP Engine’s alternate cron does not work for sites that are utilizing Password Protection because the site must be accessible.

-wp_cron be set to false, which is disabled.
-This may be important and conflict with other custom functionality.
+wp_cron be set to false, which means it will be disabled.
+This may be important and conflict with other custom functionality, so testing may be necessary after initially enabling the feature.

 If enabling alternate cron doesn’t work for your site, or your site needs